Israelddh/powerbi-coffe-sales-dashboard/README.md

 It is intended as a portfolio example for **data analyst positions**, particularly in business, healthcare, or applied analytics contexts.

 ---

-## 📎 Notes

-The dataset is used for educational and demonstration purposes only.

----